[Editor’s note: This article was originally published in August 2018. It has been revised to reflect current market trends.]

-In 2016, Tyson made a 5% investment in Beyond Meat, the company behind the burger that’s taken Canada and the U.S. by storm.
+In 2016, Tyson made a 5% investment in Beyond Meat, the company behind the burger that has taken Canada and the U.S. by storm.
 It upped its stake at the end of 2017 as part of a $55 million investment round by the California-based company.

 “We got attacked when we signed a deal with Tyson.
 People said I personally have blood on my hands,” said Beyond Meat CEO Ethan Brown at the time.
 “Tyson took a big risk, too.
 I mean Hayes didn’t get any love letters when he backed us.
 But I’d much rather try to get things done than throw stones, and the people at Tyson know how to move the needle.”